sakai-mirror/sakai/docs/readme_2-1-0.txt

     * Rwiki - a wiki tool
     * SU - an administrative tool for taking on the identity of another system user
-    * Sakaiscript - a tool used for Sakai webservices
+    * Sakaiscript - a set of webservice endpoints for manipulating Sakai data
-    * Roster - a tool for displaying the class roster, and potentially photos where available
+    * Roster - a tool for displaying the class roster, and potentially photos with the proper provisioning
-    * TwinPeaks -
+    * TwinPeaks - a tool for searching repositories

 See the readmes in docs/provisional for details.